zakaria-lahyani/permiso/docs/deployment/production-deployment.md

 - Update dependencies monthly
 - Conduct security audits quarterly

-This deployment guide ensures a secure, scalable, and maintainable production deployment of the Keystone Authentication System.
+This deployment guide ensures a secure, scalable, and maintainable production deployment of the permiso Authentication System.